lruepke/HTF_lecture/Winter2023/source/lectures/L05/Exercise2.rst

 The convective energy transport, :math:`\nabla \cdot (\vec{u} \rho h)` term is back!
 If you read :cite:`jupp2000thermodynamic` carefully, you find a dimensional analysis that shows that :math:`Ra_L` becomes maximum where that transport term is maximum and we are back to the fluxibility concept.

-Enough theroy, let's put this into a model.
+Enough theory, let's put this into a model.
 The compute local Rayleigh numbers, we have to add something to the code.
 There is a dynamic code section within :code:`system/conrolDict` that allows outputting more variables including the thermodynamic properties of water.
 Look how easy it is to evaluate the local convective and diffusive fluxes.

 .. code-block:: foam
     :linenos: